Before you start

 Supported on any team or plan.

-You need a Figma account to install plugins or duplicate Community files.
+You need a Figma account to install plugins, install widgets, or duplicate Community files.

-You will need a Community profile to follow profiles, like files and plugins, or add comments.
+You will need a Community profile to follow profiles, like files, plugins, and widgets, or add comments.

-The Figma Community is a space where people, teams, or organizations can publish files and plugins.
+The Figma Community is a space where people, teams, or organizations can publish files, plugins, and widgets.
 Join the Community to discover plugins, explore files, and support other creators.

 Figma's vision is to make design accessible to all, and the Community is one part of that vision.
 Help us build an inclusive space where people from around the world can share and discover creative work.
 View Figma Community Guidelines →